 Capex planning involves the following steps:

 The first step in planning for capital expenditure requires a proper and thorough assessment of the need for that expenditure.
-The managers should make a cost-benefit analysis so as to ascertain that the benefits from Capex far outweigh its costs.
-For example, if the managers feel that their department requires a technology up-gradation, they should ensure that this up-gradation is absolutely essential for increasing the efficiency and well-being of the organization.
+The managers should make a cost-benefit analysis to ascertain that the benefits from Capex far outweigh its costs.
+For example, suppose the managers feel that their department requires a technology up-gradation.
+In that case, they should ensure that this up-gradation is absolutely essential for increasing the efficiency and well-being of the organization.
 They must also work out the monetary benefits it will have over the years.
 Of course, the total monetary benefits expected over the years should be substantially more than the CAPEX proposed.

 Also, they should analyze all the available alternatives first before indulging in an item of expensive capital expenditure.
 If there is an alternative way of doing things without incurring capital expenditure, they can opt for it.

-An organization shall have a distinct budget for capEx.
+An organization shall have a distinct budget for CAPEX.
 This budget should be separate from other budgets, including the operational expenditure budget.
-This will give the confidence to managers to plan for capital expenditures properly.
-They will know that they will be able to materialize a good plan because of the availability of sufficient resources with the organization.
+This will give the confidence in managers to plan for capital expenditures properly.
+They will know that they will be able to materialize a good plan because of the availability of sufficient resources within the organization.

-The management should work out in advance an operational expenditure budget that may arise out of the capital expenditure.
+In advance, the management should work out an operational expenditure budget that may arise out of the capital expenditure.
 For example, if an organization plans to build a new factory, there will be several operational costs that will stand up along with it.
 These costs can be wages and salaries of personnel, utility bills, cost of raw-material and other inputs, etc. Therefore, proper planning is essential for multiple budgets to work in tandem.
-There should be no bottlenecks later on in the efficient running of the organization once the building is ready or for that matter once the CAPEX is over.
+There should be no bottlenecks later on in the efficient running of the organization once the building is ready or, for that matter, once the CAPEX is over.

 A capital expenditure plan can be successful only with a proper and specific time period for its accomplishment.
 Also, the time period should be achievable and realistic.
 A short time period may ruin the Capex plan and cause unnecessary panic.
-Devoting more time than what is necessary to building an asset may create lethargy and inefficient use of the company’s resources.
-And of course, as the time span increases various direct and indirect costs of execution also increases.
-And sometimes a lethargy may lead to overrun and budget constraints.
+Devoting more time than what is necessary to build an asset may create lethargy and inefficient use of the company’s resources.
+And of course, as the time span increases, various direct and indirect costs of execution also increase.
+And sometimes, a lethargy may lead to overrun and budget constraints.
 The budgeted time period for accomplishment should be achievable.
 It should give sufficient time to the management to build and deploy the necessary resources for the successful execution of the plan.

-At the same time, the capital expenditure budget should have an upper ceiling to the expenditure that the management can incur for the fulfillment of the plan.
-This will help in keeping the expenditure with regards to multiple processes in limit.
+At the same time, the capital expenditure budget should have an upper ceiling to the expenditure that the management can incur to fulfill the plan.
+This will help keep the expenditure with regards to multiple processes in limit.
 Also, this will lead to more efficient use of the firm’s limited resources.

 Capital expenditure decisions are very crucial for any organization as they help it to maintain and develop capital assets that are necessary for the long-term growth and development of the company.
-Also, such expenditures can cause a serious resource drain on the organization.
-Hence, it becomes extremely important on the part of the management to engage itself in Capex planning and implementation seriously so that they can achieve high levels of efficiency with minimum wastages and delays.
+Also, such expenditures can cause a severe resource drain on the organization.
+Hence, it becomes extremely important for the management to engage in Capex planning and implementation seriously so that they can achieve high levels of efficiency with minimum wastages and delays.

 Frequently Asked Questions (FAQs)

-Capex Planning is thinking, brainstorming, proper assessment, and evaluation of long-term asset requirements of the organization that will last and serve the company beyond the current financial period.
+Capex Planning is thinking, brainstorming, proper assessment, and evaluation of long-term asset requirements of the organization that will last and serves the company beyond the current financial period.